aborger/Marsha/README.md

 ## Branches
 This repository contains software to control the robotic arms from two different platforms.
 The Embedded-Platform branch is designed for an Nvidia Jetson Nano while the Auxiliary-Platform branch is designed for interfacing or simulating the robotic arms.

+## Current Progress
+This work is a work in progress so installation procedures have not been written yet.
+Documentation is currently being written and will be linked as soon as it is presentable.
+The software will be finalized by May 2022 as the payload is scheduled to launch in August 2022.